Hmong bobtail dog: History

 While much of the Hmong bobtail dog's history is speculative, they are thought to be descended from natural bobtails of southern China who accompanied the Hmong in their migration to Vietnam where they were crossed with native Vietnamese jackals.
 Hmong traditions and legends indicate that they originated near the Yellow River region of China.
 The Hmong people were subjected to persecution and genocide by the Qing dynasty in the eighteenth and nineteenth centuries, and many fled to the mountains of northern Vietnam.
+Today the Hmong bobtail can be found in the northern Vietnamese provinces of Hà Giang, Tuyên Quang, Lào Cai, and Yên Bái.

 Characteristics

 Appearance

 Hmong bobtail dogs are square, muscular, medium sized dogs.
 Their double coat is short and hard, without any feathering.
+Their ears are usually upright.

 Bobtail

 Hmong bobtail dogs are natural bobtails, no docking is performed.
 Tail lengths may range from tailless to full tail but the standard size is 3–15 cm in length.

 Temperament

 Hmong bobtail dogs are highly intelligent dogs and are prized for their ability to guide their owners along complex routes through the mountains.
 While Hmong bobtail dogs are loyal and friendly with their owner, they are aloof towards strangers and protective of their territory.